William, Prince of Wales: Military and air ambulance service

-Having decided on a military career, William was admitted to the Royal Military Academy Sandhurst in January 2006; his admission was based on successfully completing a 44-week course as an Officer Cadet which led to his commission as a British Army officer.
-As "Lieutenant Wales" – a name based on his father's then title Prince of Wales – he followed his brother into the Blues and Royals in December that year as a second lieutenant after which he spent five months training for the post at Bovington Camp in Dorset.
+Having decided on a military career, William was admitted to the Royal Military Academy Sandhurst in January 2006.
+His admission required the successful completion of a 44‑week course as an Officer Cadet, which led to his commission as a British Army officer.
+As "Lieutenant Wales" – a name derived from his father's then title, Prince of Wales – he followed his brother into the Blues and Royals in December that year as a second lieutenant, after which he spent five months training for the post at Bovington Camp in Dorset.

-Despite the Queen's approval for William to serve on the frontline, his position as second-in-line to the throne at the time cast doubts on his chances of seeing combat.
-Plans by the Ministry of Defence to send William to Southern Iraq leaked and the government eventually decided against sending him as it would endanger both his life and the lives of people around him if he was targeted.
-William instead trained in the Royal Navy and Royal Air Force, obtaining his commission as a sub-lieutenant in the former and a flying officer in the latter, both broadly equivalent to the army rank of lieutenant.
+Although the Queen approved William serving on the frontline, his position as second‑in‑line to the throne at the time raised doubts about whether he could be deployed to combat.
+Plans by the Ministry of Defence to send him to Southern Iraq were leaked, and the government ultimately decided against the move, concluding that he would endanger both himself and those around him if targeted.
+Attempts by his office to have him serve in Afghanistan were similarly blocked on security grounds.
+William instead trained with the Royal Navy and the Royal Air Force, obtaining his commission as a sub-lieutenant in the former and a flying officer in the latter, both broadly equivalent to the army rank of lieutenant.
 After completing his training, he undertook an attachment with the Royal Air Force at RAF Cranwell.

-Upon completing the course he was presented with his RAF wings by his father, who had received his own wings after training at Cranwell.
+Upon completing the course, he was presented with his RAF wings by his father, who had received his own wings after training at Cranwell.
 During this secondment, William flew to Afghanistan in a C-17 Globemaster that repatriated the body of Trooper Robert Pearson.
-William was then seconded to train with the Royal Navy.
-He then completed an accelerated Naval Officer training course at the Britannia Royal Naval College.
+He was then seconded to train with the Royal Navy, completing an accelerated Naval Officer training course at the Britannia Royal Naval College.
 Whilst serving on HMS Iron Duke in July 2008, William participated in a £40m drug seizure in the Atlantic, north-east of Barbados.
-He was part of the crew on the Lynx helicopter which helped seize 900 kg of cocaine from a speedboat.
+He was part of the crew on the Lynx helicopter that helped seize 900 kg of cocaine from a speedboat.